 The tax laws applicable to Veritex's business activities, including the laws of the United States, Texas and other jurisdictions, are subject to interpretation and may change over time.
 From time to time, legislative initiatives, such as proposals for fundamental federal tax reform and corporate tax rate changes, which may impact Veritex's effective tax rate and could adversely affect its tax positions or liabilities, may be enacted.
 The taxing authorities in the jurisdictions in which Veritex operates may challenge its tax positions or those of Sovereign prior to the consummation of the merger, which could increase Veritex's effective tax rate and harm its financial position and results of operations.
 In addition, Veritex's future income taxes could be adversely affected by changes in tax laws, regulations or accounting principles.
 Veritex is subject to audit and review by U.S. federal and state tax authorities.
 Any adverse outcome of such a review or audit could have a negative effect on Veritex's financial position and results of operations.
+In addition, the determination of Veritex's financial position and results of operations.
+In addition, the determination of such a review or audit could have a negative effect on Veritex's financial position and results of operations.
 In addition, the determination of Veritex's provision for income taxes and other liabilities requires significant judgment by management.
 Although Veritex believes that its estimates are reasonable, the ultimate tax outcome may differ from the amounts recorded in Veritex's financial statements and could have a material adverse effect on Veritex's financial results in the period or periods for which such determination is made.